-Health services managers with this specialization should be prepared to communicate legal jargon into clear terms with all sectors of a healthcare facility and their management teams.
+Health services managers with this specialization should be prepared to communicate legal jargon in clear terms with all sectors of a healthcare facility and their management teams.

 Health services managers whose specialty is insurance are those who cultivate an understanding of insurance deep enough to work with billing, reimbursement negotiation, contract renewals, documentation compliance, and patient access.
-Health services managers may interact with insurance company personnel, upper-level provider management, and patients.
+In addition, health services managers may interact with insurance company personnel, upper-level provider management, and patients.

-A health services manager with a specialization in personnel or human resources will be responsible for recruiting, training, supervising, and retaining staff in healthcare settings.
-In order to recruit the most highly-qualified people for long-term employment, health services managers with personnel specializations can expect to network within other healthcare providers and travel to healthcare organization seminars.
+A health services manager specializing in personnel or human resources will be responsible for recruiting, training, supervising, and retaining staff in healthcare settings.
+To recruit the most highly-qualified people for long-term employment, health services managers with personnel specializations can expect to network within other healthcare providers and travel to healthcare organization seminars.

 Health Services Managers Employers

 Because all settings within healthcare require some form of management, the range of employers for health services managers span a broad spectrum.
-According to the BLS, the most common employers of health services managers are as follows:
+According to the BLS (2021), the most common employers of health services managers are as follows:

 Health services managers may also find employment in pharmaceutical companies, health IT companies, and insurance companies.